-- Effective preparedness requires ongoing public awareness and education programs so that citizens will be prepared, when possible, and understand their own responsibilities should a major disaster or emergency event occur. - Residents living within the City of Oakland boundaries are encouraged to develop a family disaster plan and maintain the essential supplies to be self-sufficient for a minimum of 72 hours and up to 2 weeks. - Disaster relief from agencies outside the City of Oakland may take 72 hours or more to arrive. - Time of occurrence, severity of impact, weather conditions, population density, building construction, and secondary events such as fires, explosions, structural collapse, contamination issues, loss of critical infrastructure, and floods are a few of the significant factors that will affect casualties and damage. - Damages to infrastructure will likely be manifested in direct physical and economic damages to facilities and systems, will diminish emergency response abilities due to inaccessible locales, will cause inconvenience or overwhelming distress due to temporary or protracted service interruptions, and will result in long-term economic losses due to the economic and physical limitations of recovery operations. - During an emergency, the City of Oakland may be required to coordinate operations and resources that meet the following criteria: - Span the spectrum of emergency management, including mitigation, preparedness, response, and recovery - Address incidents that result in numerous casualties, fatalities, displaced people, property loss, disruption of normal life-support systems and critical infrastructure, essential public services or basic infrastructure, and significant damage to the environment - Require prolonged, sustained emergency management operations and support activities - The top priorities for emergency management are as follows: - Saving lives and protecting the health and safety of City of Oakland residents, visitors, first responders, and employees - Addressing human needs - o Caring for people disabilities and others with access and functional needs - Protecting property
+- Effective preparedness requires ongoing public awareness and education programs so that citizens will be prepared, when possible, and understand their own responsibilities should a major disaster or emergency event occur. - Residents living within the City of Oakland boundaries are encouraged to develop a family disaster plan and maintain the essential supplies to be self-sufficient for a minimum of 72 hours and up to 2 weeks. - Disaster relief from agencies outside the City of Oakland may take 72 hours or more to arrive.

+- Time of occurrence, severity of impact, weather conditions, population density, building construction, and secondary events such as fires, explosions, structural collapse, contamination issues, loss of critical infrastructure, and floods are a few of the significant factors that will affect casualties and damage. - Damages to infrastructure will likely be manifested in direct physical and economic damages to facilities and systems, will diminish emergency response abilities due to inaccessible locales, will cause inconvenience or overwhelming distress due to temporary or protracted service interruptions, and will result in long-term economic losses due to the economic and physical limitations of recovery operations. - During an emergency, the City of Oakland may be required to coordinate operations and resources that meet the following criteria: - Span the spectrum of emergency management, including mitigation, preparedness, response, and recovery - Address incidents that result in numerous casualties, fatalities, displaced people, property loss, disruption of normal life-support systems and critical infrastructure, essential public services or basic infrastructure, and significant damage to the environment - Require prolonged, sustained emergency management operations and support activities - Address community conditions and resiliency capacities that vary dramatically from one area of the City to another. - The top priorities for emergency management are as follows: - Saving lives and protecting the health and safety of City of Oakland residents, visitors, first responders, and employees - Addressing human needs - Ensuring equitable response - Caring for people disabilities and others with access and functional needs - Protecting property - Protecting the environment - Restoring basic services - o Encouraging timely and effective community and economic recovery - Resource management (including mission assignment, coordination of mutual aid via the Operational Area, deployment, and demobilization) is coordinated from the City of Oakland EOC during emergencies or disasters. - Emergencies or disasters that affect the City of Oakland may affect the surrounding jurisdictions; therefore, it may be necessary for the City of Oakland to prepare for and carry out emergency or disaster response and short-term recovery operations in coordination with other regional entities.